ShumailaAhmed/AI-Workshop/README.md

  print(floatTensor.dtype)
  ```

- size of tensor is determined by size method
+ size of a tensor is determined by the size method

  ```print(floatTensor.size())```